 Like all social dances Bachata also have had certant time periods for how the dance was danced: In the early years as mentioned Bachata was in general danced more romantic with less turns, syncopated steps and footwork to that time period slower Bolero-Bachata music style, then slowly there were evolved faster and more dynamic music including the replacement of the acoustic guitars to electric guitars in the second half of the eighties and the dance evolved further according to these changes becoming more dynamic by adding more turns, syncopated steps and footwork.
 Today Bachata music are to be find in many different paces, moods and dynamics and as a social dancer one have to adapt the dance to the track being played by using more or less of the elements to the dance which you can find described below, and by learning all these original dance elements you will be able to dance to any kind of the music Bachata.

-The purpose with the basic dance structure to any social dance is to create a good connection and a great flow together while dancing, I call it the functionality of the dance, the longer a dance has been around the more the social dancers have been working on making the basic dance elements the best possible to create the best possible flow, please don't underestimate that work - Without this common structure we can't of course dance together and there is no fun in that, social dancing is all about having fun together socializing (see also Musicality).
+The purpose with the basic dance structure to any social dance is to create a good connection and a great dance flow together while dancing, I call it the functionality of the dance, the longer a dance has been around the more the social dancers have been working on making the basic dance elements the best possible to create the best possible flow, please don't underestimate that work because without this common structure we can't dance together with a proper flow and that is what social dancing is all about: creating that great dance flow (see also Musicality).

 The authentic dance structures to Bachata: